-ODFW also plants the lake with some young spring Chinook smolts, which grow into keeper-sized and sometimes quite large landlocked salmon.
+ODFW also sometimes plants the lake with some young spring Chinook smolts, which grow into keeper-sized and occasionally quite large landlocked salmon.

 These freshwater Chinook can be caught trolling various kinds of lures and also strike bait, and they are counted as trout in a daily limit.

 In fact, many are caught incidentally by anglers targeting rainbow trout.